-Soybean is a grain legume that is very nutritious and contains on average 40% protein.
-It can be used directly for food in the household, or processed for soy milk, cooking oil and a range of other products, including infant weaning food.
+Soybean is a nutritious grain legume which contains on average 40% protein.
+It can be used directly for food in the household, or processed for soy-milk, cooking oil and a range of other products, including infant weaning food.
 Also the poultry industry uses soybean for feed production.
 Soybean grain often has a good market demand.
-The crop residues are also rich in protein and are good feed for livestock or form a good basis for compost manure.
+The crop residues are also rich in protein and are good feed for livestock or form a good basis for soil organic matter.

 Soybean forms root nodules which contain bacteria called rhizobia.
 The bacteria can fix nitrogen from the air into a form that soybean can use for growth.
 This is called biological nitrogen fixation.
-Some of the nitrogen is also left behind through falling leaves and roots to improve soil fertility.
+Some of the nitrogen is left behind through falling leaves and roots to improve soil fertility.
 This makes soybean a good crop to grow as intercrop or in rotation with other crops, because these other crops then also benefit from the nitrogen.
 In addition, soybean has the potential to control the parasitic weed Striga hermonthica.

 To form nodules and fix nitrogen, soybean needs specific rhizobia.
 In most soils, these rhizobia are not abundant.
-Thus inoculating soybean seed with the correct rhizobium increases biological nitrogen fixation and gives a good yield for very little cost.
-With good practices and the right varieties, grain yields can be as high as 3500 - 4000 kg/ha when grown as a sole crop.
+Thus inoculating soybean seed with the correct rhizobium strain increases biological nitrogen fixation and gives a good yield for very little cost.
+With good practices and the right varieties, grain yields can be as high as 2500 kg/ha when grown as a sole crop.